rpe/rpe.github.io/_posts/2014-03-27-love-letter.markdown

 The X100S retro design really resonates.
-During our Italy trip, multiple people asked me if I was shooting film with an old rangefinder, which was kind of cool.
+During our Italy trip, multiple people asked me if I was shooting film with a rangefinder, which was kind of cool.

 I was so impressed with the fixed-lens X100S that I purchased an [X-E2](https://www.fujifilmusa.com/products/digital_cameras/x/fujifilm_x_e2/) and a few lenses.
 The X-E2 continues the rangefinder aesthetic of the X100S,